-Qualification Minimum overall credit in ECTS credits Minimum ECTS Credits required at level of award Diploma of Higher Education at least 120 45 Certificate of Higher Education at least 60 45
+Qualification Minimum overall credit in ECTS credits Minimum ECTS Credits required at level of award

+Diploma of Higher Education at least 120 45

+Certificate of HE at least 60 45

-The BA (Hons) Film Studies degree programme is normally studied over three years full-time.
+The Combined Honours component in Film Studies is normally studied over three years full-time, but may also be taken on a part-time basis.
 Study is undertaken at three parts (each corresponding to one year of full-time study).